 The form of therapy I employ often brings about quick and lasting change for all manner of conditions.
 I have years of experience and have trained worldwide.
 Clients usually notice a significant improvement in just a few sessions.

 Clients of all ages are welcome, including children.
-Zoom appointments are also available.
+Zoom appointments are also available and very effective.

 If you could ask yourself one question that could predict how courageously, how deeply, how joyfully you will live and love and work, what do you think that question would be?